 After you've cooked the dish through and it's ready to go- you'll finish it by stirring in some apple cider vinegar and hot sauce.
 Any of your favorite hot sauces will do!

 Once the Hoppin' John is ready, I like to serve it with a good sprinkling of sliced green onion for flavor, color and crunch!

 Want to give this recipe a try?

 If you make my Quick & Easy Hoppin' John with Andouille & Smoked Ham, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 Looking for more delicious recipes?
 Why not try my Beer, Bacon and Caraway Sauerkraut, Pretzel and Parmesan Crusted Schnitzel, Creamy Mushroom Orzo, or Stuffed Pattypan Squash with Rainbow Chard, Walnuts & Goat Cheese!

 Quick & Easy Hoppin' John with Andouille

-- 8 oz smoked andouille sausage, cut into small cubes
+- 1 lb smoked andouille sausage, cut into half moons

-- 2 ribs celery with leaves, finely chopped
+- 1 rib of celery with leaves, finely chopped

 - 1 medium yellow onion, diced